rose-ag/weight_prediction_LR/README.md

 # weight_prediction_LR
-Predicted the weight of a person when height is known by linear regression model.
+Predicted the weight of a person when height is known by using linear regression model.